omgolab/drpc/README.md

 }
 ```

-These examples use the `examples/echo` service.
+These examples use the `demo` service.
 You'll need to adapt them to your specific service definition.

 ## Running the Examples

-1.  **Generate the code:** From the `examples/echo` directory, run `buf generate`.
+1.  **Generate the code:** From the `demo` directory, run `buf generate`.
 2.  **Build:** From the root of the repository, run:
     ```bash
-    go build ./examples/echo/cmd/server
+    go build ./demo/cmd/server
-    go build ./examples/echo/cmd/client
+    go build ./demo/cmd/client
     ```
 3.  **Run the server:**
     ```bash